davepinch/pinchy.cc/content/topics/people/d/d-w-griffith/birth/early-life-1-1.md

 ---
+title: >-
-title: "Griffith was born on January 22, 1875, on a farm in Oldham County, Kentucky, the son of Jacob Wark "Roaring Jake" Griffith, a Confederate Army colonel in the American Civil War who was elected as a Kentucky state legislator, and Mary Perkins (née Oglesby)." birth of: D. W. Griffith
+  Griffith was born on January 22, 1875, on a farm in Oldham County, Kentucky, the son of Jacob Wark "Roaring Jake" Griffith, a Confederate Army colonel in the American Civil War who was elected as a Kentucky state legislator, and Mary Perkins (née Oglesby). birth of: D. W. Griffith
 citation: >-
   Wikipedia contributors.
 (2024, October 30).
 D. W. Griffith.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 23:20, November 1, 2024, from https://en.wikipedia.org/w/index.php?title=D._W._Griffith&oldid=1254375980